 If you are having one breast reconstructed, following cancer treatment, the surgeon will try to match the new breast to your other breast as closely as possible.
 You may also be offered surgery to your other breast to help match your breasts.

-The aim of reconstruction is to match your new breast to your other breast as closely as possible.
-This usually involves more than one operation.
+Breast reconstruction usually involves more than one operation.
 The first operation creates a breast shape.
-Then, further procedures may be done to improve the appearance of your breast and to achieve a good match with the other one.
-You may also be offered surgery to your other breast so they both match.
+Then, further procedures may be done to improve the appearance of your breast.

 The new breast shape can be made with a breast implant, or by using tissue taken from another part of your body, or a combination of both.
 Your surgeon will advise you on the type of reconstruction that is most suitable for you.

-Most women who have a mastectomy have their nipple removed as part of the operation.
-If you decide to have a new nipple made, you will usually have this done as a separate operation.
-It’s normally done a few months later when the new breast has settled into its final shape.
+Many women who have a mastectomy have their nipple removed as part of the operation.
+If you decide to have a new nipple made you would usually have this done as a separate operation.
+It’s normally done a few months after when the new breast has settled into its final shape.

 Women who have part of their breast removed (lumpectomy) usually don’t need a full breast reconstruction.
 But, if the appearance of the breast isn’t right after a lumpectomy, some of the techniques described in this section can be used to help.